 At MMHA we believe in giving back to the communities we serve.
 We partner with several non-profits throughout Central Maryland to combat homelessness and improve the communities that MMHA members work and live in.

 Paul's Place: Paul’s Place is a community resource center that provides programs, services, and support to strengthen individuals and families throughout Southwest Baltimore.
-Volunteers are needed to serve lunch to guests and to help guests “shop” for clothes at their market place there.
+Volunteers for our lunch service events are needed to serve lunch to guests and to help guests “shop” for clothes at their market place there.

 The Baltimore Station: The Baltimore Station is a non-profit housing provider that supports veterans dealing with homelessness and substance use disorders and gives residents a path to recovery and